dinocelotti/Smart-Tickets/README.md

   - Consumer Maximum Tickets: The maximum number of tickets an end-consumer address can purchase
   - Promoter's address: The promoter's address, used to verify and validate before calling restricted functions
   - Contract state (Always set to staging): The Project state, used to determine what functionality is available at what time in the contract
+  - Start/end date: Block number / Time to have the smart contract operational, can also be used to determine when the state of the contract should be moved to the next stage

   During this phase, the promoter is able to edit the Project details, such as ticket assignment and distributor assignment.
 Along with this, addresses whitelisted as distributors are allowed to set their mark-up percetage on the face value of tickets they would want to sell later on to end-consumers